goauthentik/authentik/website/integrations/services/linkwarden/index.md

 AUTHENTIK_CLIENT_SECRET=<Your Client Secret>
 ```

-Then, restart your Docker containers and you should be able to login with authentik.
+After making these changes, restart your Docker containers to apply the new configuration.

 ## authentik configuration